-- Sex as Rite-of-Passage: Violet's deflowering marks her transition from "daughter of whore" to "whore".
+- Sex as Rite-of-Passage: Violet's deflowering marks her transition from "daughter of a whore" to "whore".

 - Troubling Unchildlike Behavior: Violet is very sexually bold, as you might expect of a child raised in a whorehouse, and is also shown drinking alcohol a couple times, though Louisiana did not have a minimum drinking age at the time.